Tesla Model X: Production and sales

+In the UK from 2021 to 2022, deliveries of Model X vehicles dropped significantly to almost zero.
+In 2023, Tesla also stated that the Model X will not be sold in the UK or Ireland in right-hand drive for the 'foreseeable future'.

 Reception

-Consumer Reports wrote that the all-wheel-drive Model X 90D largely disappoints, as rear doors are prone to pausing and stopping, the second-row seats that cannot be folded, and the cargo capacity is too limited.
-Even its panoramic, helicopter-like windshield was disapproved of as it is not tinted enough to offset the brightness of a sunny day.
-Also, Consumer Reports added that overall "the ride is too firm and choppy for a $110,000 car".
+Consumer Reports wrote that the all-wheel-drive Model X 90D largely disappoints, as rear doors are prone to pausing and stopping, the second-row seats cannot be folded, and the cargo capacity is too limited.
+Even its panoramic, helicopter-like windshield was disapproved, as it is not tinted enough to offset the brightness of a sunny day.
+Consumer Reports added that overall "the ride is too firm and choppy for a $110,000 car".

-Car and Driver, despite some criticism of the Model X's falcon wing doors, approved of the panoramic windshield, stating "We were left dumbfounded, like slack-jawed tourists endlessly looking upward.
+Car and Driver, despite some criticism of the Model X falcon wing doors, approved of the panoramic windshield, stating "We were left dumbfounded, like slack-jawed tourists endlessly looking upward.
 Lose the Falcon Wing doors, Elon; the windshield is the Model X's best gimmick".
 Overall, it was given a rating of 5/5 stars, stating "There are no other electric SUVs at the moment.
 And even against fossil-fuel-fed SUVs, the Tesla's effortless performance and efficiency can't be matched."

-Motoring journalist Jeremy Clarkson's made his first review of a Tesla vehicle after 10 years on his TV show The Grand Tour in February 2018; Clarkson gave a positive review of the car that he called "fabulous" that is unlike anything on the road.
+Motoring journalist Jeremy Clarkson's made his first review of a Tesla vehicle in 10 years, on his TV show The Grand Tour in February 2018; Clarkson gave a positive review of the car that he called "fabulous" that is unlike anything on the road.
 Lawyers were present during the review presumably because Clarkson's previous scathing review of the original Roadster caused a lawsuit.

 The 2016 Model X was named one of the top ten tech cars in 2016 by IEEE Spectrum.